anwaldt/sound_synthesis_introduction/Website/posts/Subtractive/puredata-subtractive-examples.rst

 .. admonition:: Exercise I

-		Control the parameters of the resonant lowpass example with temporal envelopes.
+		Control the parameters of the resonant lowpass example with temporal envelopes (ADSR).
+Use one ADSR for the signal amplitude and one for the cutoff frequency.
+If the ADSR for the cutoff has a faster decay-release than the one for the amplitude, the sound fill have a sharp onset and a damped release.

 .. admonition:: Exercise II